“Yeah, wasn’t he involved in educational technology? Blogged a lot?”

 Copyright is more fun than doing taxes AND having root canal at the same time!

-The post "That Crazy Guy on the Corner Yelling #HEYFACEBOOK Looks Familiar" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2016/02/that-crazy-guy-yelling/) on February 26, 2016.
+The post "That Crazy Guy on the Corner Yelling #HEYFACEBOOK Looks Familiar" was originally dropped like a smoking hot potato at CogDogBlog (https://cogdogblog.com/2016/02/that-crazy-guy-yelling/) on February 26, 2016.